 - 1. Connect with youth and young adults the next generation. - Staff engagement in meaningful natural resource education in schools (K-12). - Provide for emerging professional work experiences through internships and young adult employment programs. - 2.
-Develop a plan to better recruit, retain, and reactivate anglers, hunters and outdoor enthusiasts.
-In addition, emphasize increased participation from diverse audiences. - Expand and improve public access opportunities for all people by developing and broadening partnerships to promote a broad spectrum of sustainable recreation and stewardship opportunities on all lands, including urban areas. - 4.
+Complete a plan to better recruit, retain, and reactivate anglers, hunters, and nature appreciators, emphasizing increased participation from diverse audiences. - 3.
+Develop and implement a plan to improve public access opportunities for all people by developing and broadening partnerships to promote a broad spectrum of sustainable recreation and stewardship opportunities in all areas, including urban zones. - 4.
 Solicit expertise to identify how to eliminate unintentional bias and more effectively engage underserved communities in public processes. - 5.
-Vastly expand, promote, and offer incentives for all backyard wildlife habitat programs. - 6.
+Vastly expand, promote, and offer incentives for backyard wildlife habitat programs. - 6.
 Create and promote education opportunities in WDFW wildlife areas, in urban centers, and on school grounds. - 7.
-Make decision-making processes more transparent and easy to participate in. - 8.
+Ensure that decision-making processes are transparent and easy to participate in. - 8.
 Better understand and deliver on hunting and fishing customer service, including needs for predictability, as we continue to focus on maintaining healthy fish and wildlife populations. - 9.
 Invest in and implement social science to understand how to effectively serve our public and tailor our services and outreach appropriately. - 10.
 Drive community science that creates stronger awareness and stewardship of fish and wildlife while advancing agency goals. - 11.
 Expand WDFW's volunteer program, in concert with our partners, to advance a broader range of Department goals. - 12.
 Reevaluate how we engage with advisory committees to more effectively implement our mission and establish regional advisory groups to represent regional interests. - 13.
+Establish regional advisory groups to represent local interests - 14.
 Offer wildlife and wildflower-viewing interpretive programs.